Ecology & Society

 I completed this project while employed as a Senior Designer at Office/Bureau, working closely with the development team.

-This website was designed in the '90s, and not much had changed in the 20+ years since.
-Our work was cut out for us.
-Inspired by nature, maps, and geology, we settled on a soft green palette with lavender contrasting, and I created a small library of textural patterns emulating topography hatching for subtle definition.
+Referencing nature, maps, and geology, I designed a new look and feel that could live with E&S long term.
+We settled on a soft green palette with lavender contrasting, and I created a small library of textural patterns emulating topography hatching for subtle definition.
 We settled on Optima as our primary typeface, leaning on its history as one of the earliest available web fonts (in line with E&S' pioneering background), and combining it with Right Gothic, whose wide font in particular gave nice contrast to Optima and stood out for titles and headlines, bringing some modernity to the design: a combination of old and new.

 E&S publishes hundreds of papers a year, their topics running the gamut.
 These papers come from hundreds of different authors, with all kind of different contents: multiple sections and annotations, mathematical equations, figures and tables, and more.
 We had to design a website that made all that information equally available while not being visually overwhelming; users had to be able to navigate to the pieces they needed with as few clicks as possible.